Level-Up Plans To-Date

 In 2024, he was honored as a demonstrator for the AWGB International Woodturning Seminar, reflecting his growing reputation in the woodturning community.

-I began feeding this obsession in 2004 when he began to learn the skills and art of woodturning on a lathe.
+I have a lifelong fascination with wood and wood art.
+I began feeding this obsession in 2004 when I began to learn the skills and art of woodturning on a lathe.
 I have lived most of my life in Southeastern Michigan, surrounded by trees, and am delighted in being able to bring out and shape the natural beauty inside these wonderful woods that are all around us.

-I find serenity and joy in the creative process, as a piece unfolds and reveals itself through my hands.
+I find serenity and joy in the creative process, as a piece unfolds and reveals itself through my hand.
 I am always seeking new textures, shapes, and techniques to apply to my work on my journey of exploration.

 I create distinctive, unique, one-of-a-kind wood (usually) items that are hand turned on a lathe and hand finished.
 Some pieces are then hand painted, burned (pyrographed), carved, painted, or otherwise embellished.
 These pieces include but are not limited to bowls, vases, goblets, platters/plates, hollow forms, and many creative variations of these.

+A Massachusetts native, Rita now resides in Graham, North Carolina.
+With 40+ years as an educator coupled with 21 years as a US Navy Reserve Intelligence Officer, Rita has traveled the world, always ready for a new adventure.
 Her interest in woodturning, a keen appreciation for the beauty and qualities of wood, and with the mentoring of her husband, Jim, she has advanced from sweeping sawdust to creating her own unique wooden pieces.
 Rita and Jim team up to present demonstrations and instructions at woodturning clubs, symposiums and workshops throughout the country.
 Rita is a member of the Carolina Mountain Woodturners, Woodturners Guild of NC, Piedmont Triad Woodturners, Association of Woodturners of Great Britain, and the Alamance Artisans Guild.

 Artist’s Statement